-4) Within 2 weeks of receipt of this 1-page document, the committee members will provide comments, either in writing or in person, to the student to provide feedback about the significance of the problem, the focus the hypothesis, and the strengthens/weaknesses the Specific Aims.
+4) Within 2 weeks of receipt of this 1-page document, the committee members are expected to provide comments, either in writing or in person, to the student to provide feedback about the significance of the problem, the focus the hypothesis, and the strengthens/weaknesses the Specific Aims.
 If a majority (4 of 5) of the members approve, the student proceeds in writing their full proposal.
 If a majority of the committee members feel that the Experimental Problem/Hypothesis/Aims are seriously deficient, an additional round of critique/response may be considered.
+The student should reach out to each committee member to set up a time to discuss the aims page or to request written feedback and approval within 2 weeks of sending the document.
+The student will report to the Program Director(s) and Program Administrator that the aims page has been approved and the student is prepared to write the full exam document and petition for candidacy.